 When the 2004 Indian Ocean tsunami hit, our website lit up and the phones started ringing.
 The GlobalGiving community relied on us to connect donors and companies to vetted local organizations that were responding to the crisis on the ground.

 We always put the needs of the disaster-affected community first, and our community-led disaster recovery model is based on trust.
-To date, the GlobalGiving community has raised more than $67 million for disaster relief and recovery all over the world.
+To date, the GlobalGiving community has raised more than $250 million for disaster relief and recovery all over the world.

-Our existing vetting and banking relationships set us apart; sometimes it takes NGOs and aid organizations months, or even years, to disburse funding.
+Our existing vetting and banking relationships set us apart; sometimes it takes NGOs, other funders, and aid organizations months, or even years, to disburse funding.
 Later, we disburse funds as needs develop, taking a more deliberate approach, learning more about the situation, and carefully allocating funds to organizations demonstrating a clear purpose and a willingness to report back to donors on specific results.
 Our priority after any disaster is to support the work that the affected community believes to be most important.

 Generally, we believe local organizations are best positioned to assess and to respond to needs, so we listen carefully to what they deem to be most critical.

-We do partner with larger international NGOs that specialize in disaster response to provide a necessary backbone, as they are often best equipped to provide initial relief and recovery support in affected areas.
-However, we quickly work to transition our support to local nonprofits as soon as they are able to drive the recovery work.
+We sometimes partner with larger international NGOs that specialize in disaster response to provide a necessary backbone, as they are often best equipped to provide initial relief and recovery support in affected areas.
+However, we quickly work to transition our support to local nonprofits as soon as they are able to drive the response work.
 (You can learn more about why this community-led approach is so critical through our research with The Conference Board.)

 For donors, GlobalGiving provides a way to help quickly and effectively without having to do a lot of research.
 Donors can support a specific relief or recovery project, or they can trust GlobalGiving by giving to the disaster-specific fund.